 TEXT TO DONATE: If you wish to make an immediate donation, you can do so by text as follows: EXPO to 91999

 VOLUNTEER: United Way has taken on organizing volunteers.
 Sign up here: http://www.unitedwaygp.org/2019/06/14/expo-shelter/

 Maine State House Legislative Resources

-The new legislature is in the process of getting themselves organized and ready for the challenges ahead.
+The new legislature is organized and ready for the challenges ahead.
 Committee assignments are in place and you can find them here.

 The Weekly Legislative Report is a valuable tool to monitor new bills as they are released from the Revisor's office and referred to a committee of jurisdiction for public hearing later in the session.

 The hope for MENJ is based on a belief that people of faith have a unique voice to share on the real crises that many Mainers experience every day.
 MENJ will work with ecumenical, Interfaith, and community partners on common concerns through the legislative process.
 MENJ will work to implement social policy teachings and commitments of the Episcopal Church at the statewide and local levels through engaging grassroots leadership in the 60 congregations across Maine through training and information sessions.

 We will focus our advocacy, organizing, and education efforts on the Gospel imperatives: feeding the hungry, sheltering the homeless, welcoming the stranger, freeing the captive, ministering to the sick, caring for creation, and giving voice to the most vulnerable among us.

 We invite Maine Episcopalians to participate in a number of ways:

 Invite John Hennessy, director of MENJ to come to your church (your Vestry or Bishop's Committee or an education forum or during announcements) to talk about the Network and answer questions about important issues in Maine, including the upcoming legislative session.
 Be in touch with John to set a date at .